-The Alabama Slammer might just be the most ’70s of the bright and fruity 1970s cocktails.
-Its base blend of amaretto, sloe gin and SoCo stands in total defiance of what one would expect from a staunch Southern sipper.
-Yet the drink looms large below the Mason-Dixon line and beyond.
+The Alabama Slammer might be the most ’70s of all the bright and fruity 1970s cocktails.
+Its base blend of amaretto, sloe gin and Southern Comfort stands in total defiance of what one would expect from a staunch Southern sipper.

-Said to have been born at the University of Alabama, the Slammer is a go-to at Crimson Tide tailgates, where’s it’s often served as a shot.
+Said to have been born at the University of Alabama, the Slammer is a go-to at Crimson Tide tailgates, where it’s often served as a shot.
 And slamming one back certainly gets the point across.
-The nutty, herbal notes, backed by baking spices and citrus, come through loud and clear in a single bite.
+The nutty, herbal notes, backed by baking spices and citrus, come through loud and clear.

-But to truly appreciate the schizophrenia of the Alabama Slammer, mix it in a tall glass with lots of ice and freshly squeezed orange juice, and allow the mix to dilute for a minute or two.
-The flavors will loosen up and unfold at a leisurely pace, leaving you with a mellower, more Southern-tasting drink.
+But to truly appreciate the unique blend of ingredients that comprise the Alabama Slammer, shake the ingredients with plenty of ice and serve the drink in a tall glass.
+The flavors will loosen and unfold at a leisurely pace, leaving you with a mellower, more Southern-tasting drink.

 After an impressive run through the ’70s, ’80s and ’90s, the Alabama Slammer has lost some of its appeal.
 But it remains a popular drink in parts of its home state and continues to find eager patrons at college bars across the country who appreciate its fruity flavor and heady effects.
 See what all the fuss is about by mixing one for yourself.
 At the least, it’s a lesson in synergy and a reminder that even the most discordant components can form a tasty, refreshing drink.

 Add Southern Comfort, sloe gin, amaretto and orange juice to a shaker with ice and shake until well-chilled.

 Strain into a highball glass over fresh ice.
 Or, if serving as a shot, divide among shot glasses.